 Healthcare is a universal right!

 Live it, Be it, Teach it!

 This is a twelve-month long fellowship.
-Applicants should have completed their third year of residency by July 1, 2014 and be board-eligible.
+Applicants should have completed their third year of residency by July 1 of the year of fellowship and be board-eligible.

 This is both a teaching and learning fellowship.
 As a fellow you will be part of the faculty for the Santa Rosa Family Practice Residency.